Everything you need to know about the must-do day trips from Montreal, written by a Montreal local!

 Winter lovers will be excited at the mention of skiing and Bromont, along with the rest of the Eastern Townships offer great ski hills.

-Ski Bromont not only offers traditional winter activities like skiing/snowboarding, sledding and snowshoeing, but they also offer amazing mountain bike trails, hiking and a very cool waterpark.
+Ski Bromont not only offers traditional winter outdoor activities like skiing/snowboarding, cross country skiing, sledding and snowshoeing, but they also offer amazing mountain biking trails, hiking and a very cool waterpark.

 For more information click here.

-National Parks are a huge draw to this region as well, especially from September – November when the leaves go gorgeous gold, red and orange.
+National Parks are a huge draw to this Eastern Townships region as well, especially from September – to November when the leaves turn a gorgeous gold, red and orange.

 In the area, you have your choice of four parks including Mont Orford, Yamasaka National Park, Frontenac National Park and Reserve Naturelle des Montagnes-Vertes.

-The two most popular choices for visitors are Frontenac National Park and Mont Orford which are also relatively easy to access.
+The two most popular choices for visitors are Frontenac National Park and Mont Orford which are also relatively easy to access during day trips from Montreal.

-Sitting on the shores of Lake St-Francois, which is the 3rd largest of the St-Lawrence, is the perfect spot to check out some wildlife.
+Sitting on the shores of Lake St. Francois is the perfect spot to check out some wildlife.

 Home to 30 different species of mammals including moose and deer and over 200 species of birds you’ll definitely want to bring your binoculars up here.